srl-labs/containerlab/docs/cmd/inspect.md

 ### Flags

 #### all
 With the local `--all` flag its possible to list all deployed labs in a single table.
+The output will also show the relative path to the topology file that was used to spawn this lab.

+The lab name and path values will be set for the first node of such lab, to reduce the clutter.
+Refer to the [examples](#examples) section for more details.

 #### topology | name